rwmurdoch/tutorials/MG-RAST-UTK-2018.md

 This is just an exercise to simulate how to address a very focused hypotheiss.
 Let's say I have a general hypothesis that since this is a deep and very still lake, there will be few photosynthesizers at 80m as compared to the surface.
 How to address this?
 Well, I have to decide which annotations (genes or phylogenies) will best represent "photosynthesizers".
 I dug a bit into the literature to locate a widely conserved gene for chlorophyll synthesis and found that KEGG has a single KO group that represents it.
 Is this the ultimate solution?
 No, but its a start!

 #### Exercise 7: Filtering out subsets of data
-1. Remove all existing filters and create a new filter (KO function) for "ChlA", a widely-distributed chlorophyll synthesis gene.
+1. Remove all existing filters and create a new filter (KO function) for "ChlB", a widely-distributed chlorophyll synthesis gene.
 2. Click off "normalize" at the top; is there a vertical trend?
 3. Download the gene fragments! (why did I say "gene fragments" and not "genes"?)
 4. With the filter in place, examine the phylogenetic distrubution of the chlA gene fragments.